 It’s Christmas in London.
-You have presents to buy, work parties to attend and lots of lights to see.
+You still have presents to buy, work parties to attend and lots of lights to see.
 Any time left between that?
-Why not learn where it all began for Christmas in London, and impress everyone with your facts over Christmas dinner?
+Why not learn where it all began for Christmas in London, and impress everyone with your festive facts over Christmas dinner?
 Ho-ho-ho!

 1. The first commercial Christmas card was printed in London in 1843.